Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

       get_time:
         protocolPropertyList:
           OPCUANodeID: "i=2258"
-      ... # The command and the name and number of nodeids you want to associate can be configured by yourself, just continue to add according to this format
+      ... # You can continue to configure commands and corresponding NodeID according to your own needs, just continue to add according to this format
 ```